 This article is part of

 1. Identify the project and participants

 It's much easier to win budget allocation by identifying the most relevant project.

 In larger companies, many projects could be competing for the same budget dollars.
-That's why it's also crucial to know the budget holders' areas of interest, so that you can map your projects to the right person -- and to all relevant pools of funding.
-(See consideration #2.)
+That's why it's also crucial to know the budget holders' areas of interest so you can map your projects to the right person and to all relevant pools of funding.

-Having the right people on a project is critically important at this point, because the capabilities of the team may convince budget holders of the project's likelihood of success.
-Look at the track record of the key people on any transformation team and of any third-party partners who may assist with the project.
+Having the right people on a project is critically important at this point.
+The team's capabilities may convince budget holders of the project's likelihood of success.
+Examine the track record of the key people on the transformation team as well as third-party partners who may assist with the project.
 Be sure to tout their credentials.

-A top-flight digital transformation team also needs to be nurtured from the get-go.
-If possible, secure funding for in-person kickoff meetings and for bonuses if the project is successful.
+A top-tier digital transformation team also needs to be nurtured from the beginning.
+When possible, secure funding for in-person kickoff meetings and for bonuses if the project is successful.